Cantera/cantera/doc/sphinx/yaml/phases.rst

    defined in the phase.
 The default is ``false``, where the presence of such third body specifications is considered an error.

+.. _sec-yaml-phase-explicit-third-body-duplicates:

+``explicit-third-body-duplicates``
+  Specifies how to handle three body reactions with an explicit collider that are duplicates of a three body reaction with the default collider ``M``.
+This can be:

+  - ``warn``: Issue a warning about such reactions.
+This is the default.
+  - ``error``: Raise an exception if such reactions are found.
+  - ``mark-duplicate``: Mark the reactions as duplicates.
+Species production and consumption rates will reflect the sum of the rates.
+This option may correspond to the behavior of software packages that do not check for this kind of duplicate reaction.
+  - ``modify-efficiency``: Set the efficiency of the explicit third body to zero for the reaction that gives the rate for the default collider.
+This option is the most self-consistent but may not correspond to the intent of the mechanism's authors.

+    .. versionadded:: 3.1

 ``state``
     A mapping specifying the thermodynamic state.
 See :ref:`sec-yaml-setting-state`.